-These women of strength inspired me by every one of those acts.
+These women of strength inspired me with every one of those acts.
 When they moved residence to the land that is eternal, there were many stories filled with laughter and tears from an untold number of people.
 There was such respect and honor in each sentence, in each teardrop.
-They didn’t demand it, they didn’t march for it; they earned it through the way they chose to live.
+They didn’t demand it; they didn’t march for it; they earned it through the way they chose to live.

 This is the kind of woman I want to be.
 This is the woman you want to be.

 This woman doesn’t bother listening to the noise from those loud and frustrated ladies.
 She knows exactly what it takes to possess the anatomy of a strong woman.
 She’s living a life of grit and grace.

 Looking for more on a woman’s strength?
 Start here:

 How Do I Know What Defines Me